coryodaniel/arbor/README.md

 Ecto nested-set and tree traversal using CTEs.
 Arbor uses a `parent_id` field and CTEs to create simple deep nested SQL hierarchies.

-This is currently a WIP.
-Not all tree methods have been implemented, see TODOs below.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: